JulianNicholls/Countdown/readme.md

 - The teatime teasers at the end of each segment.
 - The final conundrum round.

-It will also work for anagrams, as long as the solution is one word of 9 letters, at most.
+It will also work for crossword anagrams, as long as the solution is one word of 9 letters, at most.

 ### Operator <=> overloading

 The definition for the <=> operator in built-in classes explicitly states that it returns -1, 0, and +1 for the three comparison possibilities.

-it seems that overriding the operator only requires that the return value is <0, 0, or >0.
+It seems that overriding the operator only requires that the return value is \<0, 0, or \>0.
 I couldn't find this documented anywhere on the net after much searching, but I tried it in the end and it seems to work for sort().